MapAnything: Evaluating Monocular Metric Depth Models for 3D Urban Asset Localization: Related Work

-Several research papers have investigated geo-tagging objects through Street-View Imagery for urban applications.
-The most basic method is to use the geo-coordinate of the camera at the time of recording.
-For example, Novack et al. \cite{graffiti} took this approach when they detected graffiti on building façades.
-Another possible solution is to include aerial images that provide additional information.
-Boller et al. \cite{boller_automated_2019} use high-quality aerial orthophotos to develop a mapping method for panorama images.
-They present a formula for calculating the geo-coordinates that also uses the distance between the object and the camera, but they do not reveal the origin of it.
-Their evaluation is only of a qualitative nature.
-Another study using street-level and aerial images tested their method on trees \cite{wegner_cataloging_2016}.
-The same group performed a follow-up study where they also classified species, and tracked and classified changes \cite{branson_google_2018}.
 A third valid approach is combining the information from multiple images.
-These approaches assume that objects can be seen in several images and are therefore not suitable for every type of data collection.
+These approaches assume that objects can be seen across multiple images and are therefore not suitable for all types of data collection.
 One example of this line of research is the work by Hebbalaguppe et al. \cite{hebbalaguppe2017telecom}.
 They detect telecommunication inventory in GSV image pairs of consecutive locations to perform triangulation and estimate coordinates.
 One research group also used a depth estimation model to retrieve the distance to the object.
-They estimate the depth and then fuse the distance information from multiple images using Markov Random Fields for Triangulation.
+They estimate depth and then fuse distance information across multiple images using Markov Random Fields for Triangulation.
 In their first work \cite{krylov_automatic_2018}, they detect traffic lights and telegraph poles in Google Street-View (GSV) images while they look into crowd-sourced image data (Mapillary) in their second study \cite{krylov_object_2019}.
-With many available images, one may also use photogrammetry.
-Cheng et al. \cite{cheng_crowd-sourced_2018} retrieve many crowd-sourced images from one building and create a point cloud of it.
-The location and extension of the building can be determined from the created point cloud. \\ Some mapping approaches are object-specific, such as the one in the work of Campbell et al. \cite{campbell_detecting_2019}.
-They map traffic signs from GSV images using information about the size of the signs.
-They determine the distance between the sign and the camera by calculating the ratio between the sign size in physical space and the image space.
-Then they calculate the angular offsets to the object within the image to obtain the coordinate.
-We found another work by Vishnani et al. \cite{vishnani_manhole_2020} that uses a simple regression model and the Haversine formula to map manholes detected in GSV imagery.
-However, it is not further explained or evaluated.
-In our work, we want to determine the geo-coordinate of an urban object without additional recordings or information about it.
-To the best of our knowledge, there have not been any papers with this objective. \\ In the fields of autonomous driving and robotics, similar problems occur, yet the objective is to perform 3D object detection from 2D images \cite{monogrnet}\cite{Li2023Keypoint3DKA}.
-As their focus is on driving, they only train and test those networks for cars.
-Some of those models also use some form of depth estimation, but are interested in a precise box with correct corners and orientation, which is not that important for finding the geo-coordinate of urban objects.
-To the best of our knowledge, all these methods use more data than just a single image, such as LiDAR \cite{zhang2024safdnet}, Radar \cite{lin2024rcbevdet}, RGB-D cameras \cite{frustrumpointnets}, multiple images taken simultaneously \cite{li2023bevdepth} or in sequence.
+If a large number of images are available, one may also use photogrammetry.
+Cheng et al. \cite{cheng_crowd-sourced_2018} retrieve many crowd-sourced images of one building and use them to generate a point cloud.
+The location and extension of the building can then be determined from the created point cloud.